Things to Know

 - Departmental business, including advising emails and announcements.

-- Emails sent to you through Blackboard by your instructors and classmates.
+- Emails sent to you through Canvas by your instructors and classmates.

 Log On to Your Canvas Classes Frequently